The Makerspace is open to all Curtin University students, staff and adult community members.

 There is no fee to use the equipment or materials, and as such, we do not provide a service where we do the work for you.
 Priority is given to course-related projects.
 Consumables are for everyone, so be mindful of this and not use things to excess.

 Our Makerspace staff can provide information, help you to locate the equipment you need and assist you to get started.
 We promote self-directed learning and are not necessarily experts in all the activity areas we support.
-Use of some equipment will require you first to complete an induction training (contact the makerspace or speak to staff for more details).

 If these FAQs did not answer your questions, please contact us.